Protect Your Pet from Heatstroke

 Enjoy your outdoor activities with your best pet friend.
 But take a few simple precautions as well as keeping an eye out for symptoms of heat exhaustion.

-Even if you just suspect your pet might have heatstroke, or you tended to them and think they are recovering, they should still be checked by your veterinarian ASAP.
-If you need any emergency services, you can call us at (415) 554-3030.
-Our Mission Campus offers emergency services from 8 am – 12 noon, 7 days a week.
+If you suspect your pet might have heatstroke, or you tended to them and think they are recovering—they should still be checked by your veterinarian ASAP.

 Want more content like this in your inbox?
 Sign up below!